← All Resources

 • Automated Claims Processing in Insurance: Nationwide Insurance and others have adopted voice-driven claims submission over the phone, allowing policyholders to start a claim, provide details, and get status updates, reducing the need for agent intervention and speeding up resolutions for events like auto accidents.

-• Outbound Collections and Payment Reminders in Banking: Major banks use AI voice agents like Nurix AI for routine collection calls and payment reminders, interacting conversationally, recording customer responses, and processing payments without involving human agents except for edge cases.
+• Outbound Collections and Payment Reminders in Banking: Major banks use AI voice agents for routine collection calls and payment reminders, allowing them to handle high-volume outreach without relying entirely on human agents for every interaction.

 • Order Tracking and Delivery Scheduling in Logistics: FedEx and UPS have deployed voice-enabled systems that allow customers to reschedule deliveries, check package status, or report issues by phone, driving down contact center loads during peak seasons.